What Is The Best Material To Use For A Pergola?

 Not sure how to go about that?
 We’ve got you covered with our guide on the topic.

-Minor renovations like changing the paint, floorboards, woodwork, etc., don’t need a permit and can be carried out hassle-free.
-Still, we recommend checking with your local council to be on the safer side.
-It’s better than getting fined and having a bad track record.
+Still, you may need council approval, so we recommend checking with your local council to be on the safer side.
+It’s better than or worse, requires approval and is faced with fines and a bad track record.

 The most common fees that you’ll be expected to pay are: